Someniak/holocron/README.md

           \/
 ```

 **Holocron** is a powerful Python application designed to mirror your GitHub repositories to a local directory or a self-hosted GitLab instance.
 It supports parallel syncing, continuous watch mode, and local-only backups (no GitLab required).
 Ideal is you need a local backup for whatever reason.
+TEST